 It’s kind of a funny question to ask myself.
 “Where am I?”
 And yet I find myself asking that question often.
 Am I where I ought to be?
 Is it OK to be here?
 I ask these questions even though I know deep within myself that I do in fact know where I am.

 So where exactly am I?

 I am . . . in Him!
 And He is . . . in me!
 Isn’t being a Christian amazing?
-“The one who keeps His commands remains in Him, and He in him.
-And the way we know that He remains in us is from the Spirit He has given us.”
+“Those who obey God’s commandments remain in fellowship with him, and he with them.
+And we know he lives in us because the Spirit he gave us lives in us.”
 (I Jn.
-3:24) HCSB
+3:24 NLT)

 Jesus is, after all, our example.
 See blog title 🙂